scikit-learn-contrib/imbalanced-learn/doc/metrics.rst

 The class :class:`~imblearn.metrics.pairwise.ValueDifferenceMetric` is implementing the Value Difference Metric proposed in :cite:`stanfill1986toward`.
-This measure is used to compute the proximity of two samples composed of only nominal values.
+This measure is used to compute the proximity of two samples composed of only categorical values.

 Given a single feature, categories with similar correlation with the target vector will be considered closer.
 Let's give an example to illustrate this